 According to Wikipedia,

 McGill University is an English-language public research university located in Montreal, Quebec, Canada.
 Founded in 1821 by royal charter granted by King George IV, the university bears the name of James McGill, a Scottish merchant whose bequest in 1813 formed the university's precursor, University of McGill College ; the name was officially changed to McGill University in 1885.

 McGill University is known for it's academic work in the following disciplines:

-McGill University's most influential alumni faculty include professors and professionals in the fields of Law, Political Science, and Psychology.
+McGill University's most influential alumni faculty include professors and professionals in the fields of Medical, Social Work, and Psychology.
 Here are some of McGill University's most famous alumni: